MicrosoftDocs/winrt-api/windows.networking.vpn/vpnmanagementagent_addprofilefromxmlasync_1803908060.md

 # Windows.Networking.Vpn.VpnManagementAgent.AddProfileFromXmlAsync

 ## -description
-Creates a new VPN connection based on a [ProfileXML-encoded](https://docs.microsoft.com/en-us/windows/client-management/mdm/vpnv2-profile-xsd) string.
+Creates a new VPN connection based on a ProfileXML-encoded string (see [ProfileXML XSD](/windows/client-management/mdm/vpnv2-profile-xsd)).

 ## -parameters

 ### -param xml
 A **VpnProfile** object.